LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/evm-intercept-tx-rad.md

 }
 ```

-Let's break it down, 'let input_data = transaction.input.0;' is the input data of the transaction, a byte array.
-We can convert it to a hex string with 'let input_data_hex = hex::encode(input_data);'.
+Let's break it down, `let input_data = transaction.input.0;` is the input data of the transaction, a byte array.
+We can convert it to a hex string with `let input_data_hex = hex::encode(input_data);`.

 Now we can filter the input data based on the method hash.
-In this case we are looking for the 'transfer' method hash 'a9059cbb'.
-If the input data starts with 'a9059cbb' we can cut the first 74 characters of the input data hex string.
+In this case we are looking for the `transfer` method hash `a9059cbb`.
+If the input data starts with `a9059cbb` we can cut the first 74 characters of the input data hex string.
 The first 74 characters are the method hash and the address of the receiver.

 The rest of the input data is the amount.
-We can convert the rest of the input data to a u256 with 'let raw_amount = web3::types::U256::from_big_endian(&raw_amount);'.
+We can convert the rest of the input data to a u256 with `let raw_amount = web3::types::U256::from_big_endian(&raw_amount);`.
 Now we have the amount of the transfer in pending.
 We can also print the transaction to see the other data of the transaction.
 You should see a log like this:

 ```bash
 tx input hex: "a9059cbb000000000000000000000000b51da94ae51c339cec40d78260199f73cebbeba8000000000000000000000000000000000000000000000015954d6c905a060000"